 Vivian Warren is the Director of Viv Warren Consulting and has over 16 years’ experience working with organisations to engage their stakeholders and the community in decision making processes and to embed engagement as a way of doing business.
 She has a highly recognised track record of designing and managing engagement processes for complex and controversial decisions across a wide range of public and private sector organisations.
 Vivian has a strong commitment to advancing community engagement practice which is demonstrated through her long term involvement with IAP2 Australasia as Board member, State Coordinator and Committee Member.
 She has a degree in Social Psychology and Social Research, an honours in the Social Sciences and a Graduate Certificate in Social Impact at the University of Western Australia.

 Kimbra White is the Director of Kimbra White Consulting.
 Kimbra has been a member of IAP2 Australasia since 2006 and has served in several roles including as a Board of Director in this time.
 Kimbra provides community engagement advice and facilitation services to a range clients including the public sector and not-for-profit organisations.
 She also sits on the Victorian Local Government Association Panel on Community Governance.
 Kimbra recently participated in the Deliberation Masterclass and undertook a peer review of deliberative practices with leading academic Lyn Carson.

-Tracey Wilson is the Director of Working Visions Australasia Pty Ltd. She has been a member of IAP2 Australasia for seven years, serving as Board Director for four years, Finance and Risk Committee Member and Communications Committee Chair.
-Tracey has operated her own Community Engagement Consultancy for 15 years and has a special interest in regional communities, particularly around Northern Australia.
-Tracey has expertise in disaster, crisis and Indigenous engagement and is a regular presenter on these issues.
+Tracey Wilson has owned her boutique consultancy Working Visions for over seventeen years .
+She has been a member of IAP2 Australasia for nine years, serving as Board Director for four years, Communications Committee Chair and a member of the Finance and Risk Committee.
+Tracey has a special interest in building the capacity of regional communities, particularly in Northern Australia.
+She has expertise in local government, disaster, crisis and Indigenous engagement and is a regular presenter on these issues.